waddafunk/containerized_ml/README.md

 # containerized_ML

-Experiments with Docker and Flask to containerize a Machine Learning algorithm and serve its prediction as an API using Docker and Flask
+Experiments to containerize a Machine Learning algorithm and serve its prediction as an API using Docker and Flask